bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ---
 ### Enter The Macro

-- Since Scala 2.10, Macros have shipped as an experimental feature in Scala 2.10.
+- Since Scala 2.10, Macros have shipped as an experimental feature.
 - Seem to have been adopted fairly quickly: I see them all over the place.
 - By example, more than a few SQL Libraries have added `sql` string interpolation prefixes which generate proper JDBC Queries.
 - AST Knowledge can be somewhat avoided, with some really cool tools to generate it for you.
 - Much easier than compiler plugins, to add real enhanced functionality to your projects.
+- NOTE: You need to define your macros in a *separate* project / library from anywhere you call it.

 ---